Where can you view the material?

 Some of the material is registered in the national bibliography and at the library, so that it is searchable in the library system.
 However, much of the submitted material is registered summarily.
 It is only arranged in the library's vaults so that it can be found.

-Radio and television broadcasts are preserved in the library's radio and television collection.
-We provide access to deposited radio and television broadcasts in accordance with the provisions of the Copyright Act.
-In practice, this means that the deposited broadcasts can be used by everyone if you show up at the library's locations.
-Read more about access to the radio and TV broadcasts.
+Radio and TV programmes are preserved in the library's radio and television collection.
+We provide access to deposited radio and television programmes in accordance with the provisions of the Copyright Act.
+Once the programmes have been processed, they can be used by anyone who shows up at the library's locations or at the Danish Film Institute.
+Processing times may vary, depending on whether the deposit process was automated or manual.

 Submitted films are preserved at the Danish Film Institute.
 Films that have received support from the Danish Film Institute may, with regard to the preservation obligation, be shown free of charge to a paying audience as part of the department's film cultural activities.
-Read more about collecting films.